From SAASYAN docs

 - Review the security rules on the Palo Alto Networks Next Generation Firewall and make sure Security Policy rules are set to Alert on all occurrences and set the log Settings parameters under the Actions tab to:

 - Review the security policy on the Palo Alto Networks Next Generation Firewall and make sure it's set to decrypt all traffic that falls under the Search Engine category.

 - Similarly, you can set it to decrypt all traffic that falls under the Social Networking and Streaming Media categories.

-- Once Assure is online and the initial synchronization is complete, an admin has to login and go the Categories page (using the Admin menu) and change the ratings (by default all 5), exclude some Categories from the reports (by default all are included) and also set the Categories that can be used for Web Overrides (by default all categories).
+- Once Assure is online and the initial synchronization is complete, an admin has to login and go the Categories page (using the Admin menu) and change the ratings (by default all 5), exclude some Categories from the reports (by default all are included) and also set the Categories that can be used for Web Overrides (by default none).

 - We recommend excluding Categories such as Content Delivery Networks, Web Advertisements and other similar ones.

 - For the Rating, you can click on the original value (by default 5) to enter a new value between 1 and 10, with 1 being the poorest and 10 being the highest.
 These are used when calculating the user ratings and web behaviour.